deadzombie2333/MultiplayerMinimaps/README.md

 New mini-map: Defeat_marine_and_tank.
 Focus on midgame TvT combat, marine with lv1 attack and lv1 defend with stimpack and shield.
 20 marines and 4 tanks are in game for each side.
 120s is the time limit.
 I believe ML should be able to learn by combating with itself in this minigame.

-mini_games.py: Names of these minigames are now included into library of minigame so one can use it in system command directly.
-Just copy this file and replace the old file in the directory of pysc2/maps/minigames.py
+mini_games.py: Names of these minigames are now included into library of minigames so one can use it in system command directly.
+Just copy this file and replace the old file in the directory of pysc2/maps/mini_games.py

-Call to multiplayer pysc2: Multiplayer pysc2 is available in dev branch. "--agent" and "--agent_race" is for player1, give "--agent_race terran" if you want player 1 to use terran in minigame. "--agent2" and "--agent2_race is for player2.
-Default race of player 1 is terran but you can change it use this command.
+Call to multiplayer pysc2: Multiplayer pysc2 is available in dev branch. "--agent" and "--agent_race" is for player1 while "--agent2" and "--agent2_race is for player2.
+Default race of player 1 is terran but you can change it use "--agent_race zerg".
 For multiplayer pysc2, \_multi map is require or an error will pop out.

 # Update 01/12/18: